Can a PME supply be used to supply a swimming pool?

-Do I need to install main bonding if it is missing or undersized if I am installing a new circuit?
+Do I need to install protective bonding if it is missing or undersized if I am installing a new circuit?

 If you are installing a new circuit and you are relying on automatic disconnection in the event of an earth fault, it follows that you are relying on there being an equipotential zone.
-To ensure there is an equipotential zone, main bonding to incoming services that are extraneous-conductive-parts must be carried out.
+To ensure there is an equipotential zone, protective bonding to incoming services that are extraneous-conductive-parts must be carried out.

-If the main incoming services, etc, are bonded but the conductor is undersized in relation to the current BS 7671 Regulations, you should bring it to the customer's attention and upgrade it if requested.
-Reg 132.16 requires earthing and bonding to be adequate before any alteration is undertaken.
+If the main incoming services, etc, are bonded but the conductor is undersized in relation to the current edition of BS 7671 Regulations, you should bring it to the customer's attention and upgrade it if requested.
+Regulation 132.16 requires earthing and bonding to be adequate before any alteration is undertaken.

 Do I need to provide RCD protection on a shower circuit?

-Under the 17th Edition, all circuits in a bath/shower room require 30 mA RCD protection.
+Since the 17th Edition, all circuits in a bath/shower room require 30 mA RCD protection.
 Many shower manufacturers will also require this as part of their instructions.

 Do I need to provide supplementary bonding in a commercial kitchen?

 Supplementary bonding of metal work surfaces, etc, is not a specific requirement of BS 7671.
 The designer of the electrical installation may, however, perceive there to be an increased shock risk in that particular location and specify additional bonding, though this is certainly not always the case.

 How close to sink/basin can a socket outlet be located?

 BS 7671 does not specify any minimum distance for socket-outlets to be from a sink.
-However, regulation 512.2.1 requires external influences to be considered when selecting equipment for a particular location.
+However, regulation 512.2.1 requires external influences to be considered when selecting equipment for a given location.
 Accessories used in domestic installations are not designed to be splashed and therefore not suitable for installation close to a sink or draining board.
-For this reason, industry-accepted guidance and good practice is that socket-outlets and other accessories should be located at least 300 mm, measured horizontally, from a sink or draining board, where they are less likely to get splashed.
+For this reason, industry-accepted guidance and good practice is that socket-outlets and other accessories should be located 300 mm, measured horizontally, from a sink or draining board, where they are less likely to get splashed.
 In some instances this isn’t possible and a judgement call is needed in these cases.

 When asked to carry out an installation in a metal-framed building divided into several separate units, i.e. multiple occupancy, I find that the electricity company will not provide a means of earthing.
 Why is this?